 Until recently, horses were believed to have arrived from the Asian continent as an import from the 5th century during the Kofun era and that horses were not found locally before then in Japan – because the absence of horses was noted in various Chinese records.

-Nihonshoki chronicles records that the king of Silla, upon being defeated by Empress Jingu, presented the horse to her as a gift.
+Nihonshoki chronicle records that the king of Silla, upon being defeated by Empress Jingu, presented the horse to her as a gift.
 The introduction of mounted cavalry and advanced military strategies has been attributed to this act.
 Also, according to both the Kojiki and Nihon Shoki, during Emperor Suijin’s reign, Geunchogo of Paekche presented stallions and broodmares with horse trainers to the Japanese emperor.

-However, the idea that horses did not exist before the Kofun era is now debunked by new archaeological evidence.
+However, the idea that horses did not exist before the Kofun era has now been debunked by new archaeological evidence.
 Bone fossils of early prehistoric as well as Neolithic age horses have been excavated in Japan although such fossils are rare because island life in those times was not conducive to horses.

 According to the Negishi Equine Museum, the early fossil record for horses goes like this: